pleabargain/EnglishHelpsYourCareer/idioms.md

 *  An undertaking that is easy is a walk in the park.
 The opposite is also true - "no walk in the park".

 # Walk on eggshells
-* If you have to walk on eggshells when with someone, you have to be very careful because they get angry or offended
+* If you have to walk on eggshells when with someone, you have to be very careful because they get angry or offended very easily.
-* very easily.
 # Walk the green mile
 * Someone or something that is walking the green mile is heading towards the inevitable.

----* * * *
-* * * * * * * * *      ---

 # Wallflower
-* A woman politician given an unimportant government position so that the government can pretend it takes women
-* seriously is a wallflower.
+* A woman politician given an unimportant government position so that the government can pretend it takes women seriously is a wallflower.
 # War of words
-* A war of words is a bitter argument between people or organisations, etc.
+* A war of words is a bitter argument between people or organizations, etc.
 # Warm the cockles of your heart
 * If something warms the cockles of your heart, it makes you feel happy.
 # Warpath
-* If someone is on the warpath, they are very angry about something and will do anything to get things sorted the way
+* If someone is on the warpath, they are very angry about something and will do anything to get things sorted the way they want.
-* they want.
 # Warts and all
 * If you like someone warts and all, you like them with all their faults.
 # Wash your hands of something